IT’S ALL POSSIBLE – UP TO 20% OFF

 Vaccinated International Travelers

-Effective April 1, 2022, fully vaccinated travelers will no longer need to provide a pre-entry COVID-19 test result or quarantine plan to enter Canada by air, land or water.
+Fully vaccinated travelers no longer need to provide a pre-entry COVID-19 test result or quarantine plan to enter Canada by air, land or water.

 Partially or Unvaccinated International Travelers